CSCfi/csc-user-guide/docs/computing/compiling.md

 ## Building GPU applications

-Both CUDA and OpenACC programming models are supported on Puhti.
-To use them, one needs to load specific modules.
+Both the CUDA and OpenACC programming models are supported on Puhti.
+Specific modules have to be loaded in order to use them.

-For example, to load CUDA 10.1 environment, the command is:
+For example, to load the CUDA 10.1 environment:
 ```bash
 module load gcc/8.3.0 cuda/10.1.168
 ```

-and to load the PGI compiler for OpenACC, the command is:
+Or to load the PGI compiler for OpenACC:
 ```bash
 module load pgi
 ```